zyrgit/cs424/README.md

 Run ​`sudo apt-get install ntp` to install network time protocol for synchronization.

 Install VNC:
 For remote access, so far we have connected to and controlled the Pi through ​ssh​.
 Sometimes we need to access the Raspberry Pi desktop GUI.
 You can install VNC for this purpose.
-Follow https://www.raspberrypi.org/documentation/remote­access/vnc/​ to install vnc.
+Follow https://www.raspberrypi.org/documentation/remote-access/ to install VNC if you need it.